rnmapbox/maps/docs/FillExtrusionLayer.md

 ### Description

-The transition affecting any changes to this layer’s fillExtrusionPattern propery.
+The transition affecting any changes to this layer’s fillExtrusionPattern property.

 ### Type